 Course offerings and schedules are subject to change.

-*SOME CLASSES CARRY ADDITIONAL COURSE FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a class at The Marchutz School of Fine Arts (e.g. a Studio Art class) will incur an additional $260 materials fee.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+*SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
+Students who enroll in a Studio Art course will incur an additional $260 materials fee.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
 Students who enroll in a Sculpture course will incur an additional $260 materials fee.
 Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
 Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
 Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
-Additional courses besides these may apply to certain courses and will be listed at the link above.
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 French Honors Program

 The School of Humanities and Social Sciences now offers a French Honors Program during both semester and summer programs!
 The French Honors Program is designed for advanced French students and French majors as an opportunity to live and study in a 100% French-speaking environment.
 This program offers students full immersion into their classrooms, French homestays, excursions, and optional internships.
 (Internships are available only during semester programs.)

 To be eligible, students should have taken at least 4 semesters of college level French (or equivalent) and must be recommended for the program by their home institutions.
 For further details about the French Honors Program, click here!